-Currently the only divided capital in the world, Nicosia is the island’s financial capital and main business centre.
+The world’s only divided capital, Nicosia is the island’s financial centre and main business hub.
 Elegantly combining local heritage with contemporary flair, Nicosia is constantly evolving, as it has been for over 2,500 years.

 Steeped with history, the country’s capital city was previously fortified with large stone walls and gates by the Venetians and, amongst the most notable landmarks which they left behind – Famagusta Gate still proudly encircles this thousand-year-old city.
 Travellers visiting this iconic landmark can wander their way through narrow stone streets and be greeted by local jewellery and handicraft shops, charming tavernas, century-old churches and much more.

 The walls surrounding Nicosia have, including Famagusta Gate, two other gates – Kyrenia Gate and Paphos Gate.